NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``mech_vent_flow_rate``
      - CFM
      -
      - The flow rate of the mechanical ventilation.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Whole Ventilation Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#whole-ventilation-fan>`_) is used.
    * - ``mech_vent_hours_in_operation``
      - hrs/day
      -
      - The hours in operation of the mechanical ventilation.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Whole Ventilation Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#whole-ventilation-fan>`_) is used.
    * - ``mech_vent_recovery_efficiency_type``
      -
      - "Unadjusted", "Adjusted"